sanginiv11/Implement-cpp-decision-making-loops/README.md

 - If the password matches, access is granted; otherwise, it may prompt again or deny access.
 - This program introduces user input, condition checking, and simple authentication logic.

+ 11. Hourglass star pattern
+- This program prints an hourglass star pattern using nested for loops.
+- It consists of an inverted pyramid followed by an upright pyramid, forming a symmetrical shape.
+- Spaces and stars are printed in each row based on the row number to control alignment.
+- The program demonstrates the use of nested loops and formatting logic in C++.

 ALGORITHM:

 (01) PRINT EVEN NUMBERS FROM 1 TO 10